 Approximately 5-1/2 hours of video footage documenting an interview with Dr. William Phillips, a physicist and Nobel Laureate (Physics, 1997).
 Phillips discusses his background, work at the National Institute of Standards (NIST) using laser light to cool gases to the lowest temperature ever achieved, and his memories of winning the Nobel Prize.

 Scope and Contents:

 Collection items available for reproduction, but the Archives Center makes no guarantees concerning copyright restrictions.
 Other intellectual property rights may apply.
 Archives Center cost-recovery and use fees may apply when requesting reproductions.
+Signed releases on file.